huxiaohei/goalds/README.md

 Queue is a container adapter that provides first-in-first-out (FIFO) data structures for insertion and deletion.
 By default it is implemented as an adapter on top of the deque.
 You can also specify a Container, as long as the container implements the Container interface

+## priorityqueue

+The priority queue is a container adaptor that provides constant time lookup of the largest (by default) element, at the expense of logarithmic insertion and extraction.
+By default it is implemented as an adapter on top of the heap.

 ## stack

 Stack is a container adaptor that provides a LIFO (last-in-first-out) data structure for insertion and deletion.
 It is implemented as an adapter on top of deque.